 Brittany Shields, M.A.
-Clinical and Counselling Psychology
+Clinical and Counselling Psychology, C. Psych.

-Career Counsellor – Toronto and Oakville
+Career Counsellor – Ontario

-Brittany is passionate about Career Psychology and has helped hundreds of clients navigate their career and education related challenges.
-She assists her clients in gaining clarity, confidence, success, and fulfillment by facilitating self-understanding, in-depth research, informed decision making and realistic action planning.
+Brittany is passionate about Career Psychology and has helped hundreds of clients navigate their career and education-related challenges.
+She assists her clients in gaining clarity, confidence, success, and fulfillment by facilitating self-understanding, in-depth research, informed decision-making and realistic action planning.
 With a strong foundation in Clinical and Counselling Psychology, Brittany also assists clients in the emotional aspects that may accompany career transitions such as stress, anxiety and low moods.

 Brittany works with clients of all ages (16-65+) in various careers.
-She has experience with clients working in numerous industries such as: finance, business, law, STEM, health care, research, education, social services, customer service, arts, entertainment, media, nature/agriculture, protective services, construction as well as other industries.
-Brittany’s approach to counselling incorporates strength based, solution focused and Positive Psychology related techniques.
+She has experience with clients working in numerous industries such as finance, business, law, STEM, health care, research, education, social services, customer service, arts, entertainment, media, nature/agriculture, protective services, construction as well as other industries.
+Brittany’s approach to counselling incorporates strength-based, solution-focused and Positive Psychology related techniques.
 She aims to help clients attain their career-related goals and improve their overall psychological health, particularly in the workplace.
 Brittany is described by her peers as diligent, empathetic, practical, empowering and nonjudgmental.

 Brittany has extensive knowledge of Career Psychology and has presented her expertise and research findings at national and global career development conferences.
-She has developed workshops for high school students related to career decision making and transitioning to university and has provided her expert opinions to the media.
+She has developed workshops for high school students related to career decision-making and transitioning to university and has provided her expert opinions to the media.